walterg7/walterg7.github.io/_posts/homelab/active-directory/2024-12-26-file-share.md

 The Domain Controller and Windows client should be able to communicate with each other (you can test this with pings)

+### Objective
+We will configure a role-based file share in Active Directory to practice access control, NTFS permissions, and group-based authorization.
+The goal is to simulate how corporate environments manage departmental file access and enforce least privilege.

 ### Install File Services

 On the DC VM, head to the Server Manager Dashboard